pierrechabert/SingularityExponents/README.md

 > ipython
 > In [1]: %run make_SE_module.py

-Two netCDF files are available in the folder: "A2017206020500.L2_LAC_SST4.nc" and "SE_2017206.nc".
+Some netCDF files are available in the folder: "A2017206020500.L2_LAC_SST4.nc" and "SE_2017206.nc".
 The first one has been downloaded on the [NASA OceanColor website]( https://oceancolor.gsfc.nasa.gov/cgi/browse.pl) and is a L2 SST4 Aqua-MODIS netCDF file of the Western Mediterranean Sea of the 25/07/17.
 The second one is the output file containing the Singularity Exponents computed values on a zoom of the Alborán Sea.
 These are the input/output files used/obtained in the Jupyter Notebook that follows.
 The example plot in the folder comes also from this file.
+The last netCDF file is "dataset-duacs-nrt-global-merged-allsat-phy-l4-v3_1512638118668.nc" and has been downloaded from [Copernicus - Marine Environment Monitoring Service](http://marine.copernicus.eu/), and is a L4 ADT product.
+The output plots are also available on the folder "examples", to show the SingularityExponents module can be used on different types of data.
+A Jupyter Notebook is also available.

 **IPython Jupyter Notebook**